 Students with learning difficulties or disabilities have an equal opportunity to an education under law.
 Generally speaking, parents can choose:

 Teacher aides are not required to work on school holidays.
-Holidays are generally for 2 weeks during the year (end of term 1, 2 and 3) and for approximately 6 weeks over summer.
-Some states may use a three-term system - in which case summer holidays are a little longer.
-The simple answer to the question 'what do teacher aides do during holidays' is nothing (nothing related to school anyway).
-They may create a few resources (often without being asked by the teacher) but generally speaking there is no requirement for teacher aides to do anything on the holidays.
+Holidays are generally for 2 weeks at the end of term 1, 2 and 3, and for approximately 6 weeks over summer (known as the Christmas break).
+Some states may use a three term system - in which case summer holidays are a little longer.
+The simple answer to the question 'what do teacher aides do during holidays' is nothing - nothing related to school anyway.
+They may create a few resources but generally speaking there is no requirement for teacher aides to do anything on the holidays.

-While not required, some teacher aides do however do a range of task during school holidays (from home), such as preparing resources and attending PDs (professional development).
+While not required, many teacher aides choose to do a few tasks over the break such as preparing resources and attending PDs (professional development).

 You can learn more about teacher aide pay, allowances, and benefits by reading this article: How much do teacher aides get paid?

 Some teacher aides do what is known as ‘duty’ – some do not.
-Duty is usually rostered and is undertaken in pairs and in specific sections of the school.
-For example you may be rostered for recess duty once a week.
+To do duty is to supervise an area of the school for a certain period of time e.g. recess, lunch or while students wait for the bus after school.
+Duty is a rostered system and is undertaken in pairs in specific areas of the school.

-If you have just applied for a teacher aide position or are lucky enough to already be employed in a school, and you want to know what you are expected to do in that role, check your JDF or Job Description Form.
-The JDF will generally be set out in a way that clearly states what you will be expected to do.
-For example, if the role is a home economics assistant position, it will say things like:
+If you have recently applied for a teacher aide position or are lucky enough to already be employed in a school, and you want to know what you are expected to do, the best place to start is by checking your JDF or Job Description Form.
+For example, if your are employed as a home economics assistant, the JDF will include tasks such as those below:

-One of the biggest issues with teacher aides’ positions, training teacher aides (something that we have done for more than a decade) is the issue of role stretch.
-This has been studied extensively (by academics) and is a known problem.
-Role stretch means that the position is very loosely described and may change over time – the number of tasks and responsibilities keeps stretching.
+One of the biggest issues with teacher aides is the issue of role stretch.
+This has been studied by academics and is a well-known problem.
+Role stretch means that the position is very loosely defined and the person is asked to do more and more over time – the list of tasks and responsibilities keeps growing or stretching.

-Teacher aides take on a range of tasks depending on the needs of the school.
-Many teacher aides work with special needs.
-Some work in home economics, others work in the library, while others may work in mainstream classrooms; some even run their own programs under the direction of a teacher or other specialist.
+What do teacher aides do?
+Teacher aides are expected to take on a range of tasks depending on the needs of the school.
+Many teacher aides work with students with disabilities and disorders.
+Some work in home economics while others work in the library or even take on admin roles for part of their week.
+Some TAs even run their own programs under the direction of a teacher or other specialist.
 Regardless of where you end up working or what you end up doing, all teacher aides implement teaching strategies such as one-on-one instruction, explicit teaching, and formative assessment.
-Behaviour management and general classroom support are also key responsibilities of most teacher aides in Australia.
+Behaviour management and general classroom support are also key responsibilities of all teacher aides in Australia.